 Alta Via no. 1 Dolomites High Trail

-The No. 1 of the Dolomite High Altitude Trails
+The No. 1 of the Dolomite high-altitude trails

 Named after the geologist Déodat de Dolomieu, the Dolomites were declared a UNESCO World Natural Heritage Site in 2009 because of their unique beauty.
 The limestone reefs, washed by the sea millions of years ago, form a stark contrast to the inviting South Tyrolean valleys.
 Nowhere else are green meadows, lovely alpine pastures, rugged rock faces and bold peaks united in such a confined space.